 Construction workers and others who work in noisy environments are faced with a difficult problem – should they wear hearing aids on the job and risk damaging their ears further, or do they forgo the hearing aids and risk a lack of situational awareness that could cause serious harm?

-That means that anyone wearing hearing aids must use ear protection when working in a noisy environment but should also consider extra protection since the hearing aid is designed to pick up more sounds.
-Passive earmuffs – ear protection that does not use electronics to amplify sound – are the best bet for those wearing hearing aids in noisy situations, The combination of the earmuffs and hearing aids can help workers communicate with others while also providing a layer of protection for their ears, though they should speak with a hearing specialist to determine the best combination of hearing enhancement and protection for their personal situation.
+Anyone wearing hearing aids must use ear protection when working in a noisy environment.
+But if you have hearing aids, you should also consider extra protection since the hearing aid is designed to pick up more sounds.
+Passive earmuffs – ear protection that does not use electronics to amplify sound – are the best bet for those wearing hearing aids in noisy situations.
+The combination of the earmuffs and hearing aids can help workers communicate with others while also providing a layer of protection for their ears.
+Consider speaking with a hearing specialist to determine the best combination of hearing enhancement and protection for their personal situation.

 Playing sports with hearing aids